MHAPS - Mental Health Advocacy & Peer Support Trust

 We do this purposefully by working from our own lived experience and using the values of our organisation.
 How we got here is our history arising from support groups that became new organisations and on through our experience of earthquakes and changes of addresses and new people joining us.

-Our personal lived experience as people with our own history of mental health, alcohol or addictions issues give us great insights when working to help others.
+Our Lived Experience - Our personal lived experience as people with our own history of mental health, alcohol or addictions issues give us great insights when working to help others.
 You can be confident that whatever you bring, someone here has had a similar journey that helps them to relate to you.

 We find that our own personal lived experience and our willingness to share it, when that is appropriate, enables us to readily connect with those we are working with.